Evaluating the Effectiveness of a Financial Literacy Program in South Africa

-In recent years, innovations in financial products and service delivery have dramatically increased the availability of financial services for the poor and unbanked.
+In recent years, innovations in financial products and service delivery have dramatically increased the availability of financial services for low-income and unbanked individuals.
 Yet low financial literacy may limit their ability to fully access these services.
 Researchers investigated whether a financial literacy program improved financial knowledge and practices, and increased financial service use among low-income individuals in South Africa.
 Offering a training improved knowledge about budgeting, increased self-reported savings, and reduced loan applications but the evaluation did not detect other significant improvements in financial knowledge or practices.

-In recent years, innovations in financial products and service delivery have dramatically increased financial access for the poor and unbanked.
-Yet in developing countries 59 percent of adults and 75 percent of the poorest income quintile do not have a bank account at a formal financial institution.
+In recent years, innovations in financial products and service delivery have dramatically increased financial access for the low-income and unbanked individuals.
+Yet in low- middle-income countries 59 percent of adults and 75 percent of the poorest income quintile do not have a bank account at a formal financial institution.
 Low financial literacy may limit their ability to fully access these services.
 Moreover, low financial literacy is correlated with poorer financial decisions about cash, asset, and debt management.
-In response, policymakers and financial institutions around the world have invested in training programs that aim to improve financial knowledge and skills among the poor and those with low financial literacy.
+In response, policymakers, and financial institutions around the world have invested in training programs that aim to improve financial knowledge and skills among low-income individuals and those with low financial literacy.
 Such training could potentially allow these individuals to benefit from the available financial services, and in turn boost their economic opportunities.
 However, there is limited evidence on whether financial education increases financial knowledge, and the extent to which it is effective for improving financial outcomes.

 Context of the evaluation